On Zhang's semipositive metrics: Semipositivity and pointwise convergence

 \begin{lem} Let $L$ be a semiample line bundle on the projective variety $X$ over the algebraically closed non-archimedean field $K$ with a $\kcirc$-model $\Lcal$ on the algebraic $\kcirc$-model $\Xcal$ of $X$.
 Suppose that for any finite $S \subset X^{\rm div}$, there is a sequence of algebraic $\kcirc$-models $\Zcal_m$ of $X$ with $\id_X$ extending to finite morphisms $g_m:\Zcal_m \to \Xcal$ such that $\frac{1}{m}{\log |\mathfrak b_m|}$ converges pointwise to $0$ on $S$, where $\mathfrak b_m$ is the base-ideal of $g_m^*(\Lcal)^{\otimes m}$ as before.
 Then $\metr_\Lcal$ is a semipositive model metric. \end{lem}

+\begin{proof} {In this proof, we will need intersection theory on $\kcirc$-models.
+Since the base $\kcirc$ is not noetherian, we will use the intersection theory with Cartier divisors from \cite{gubler98} (see also \cite[Section 2]{GS15} and \cite[Appendix]{gubler-rabinoff-werner} for algebraic versions).
+The main ingredient is that every vertical Cartier divisor $D$ has an associated Weil divisor $\cyc(D)$ with multiplicities in the value group $\Gamma$.
+To define the multiplicities, we pass to a dominating model with reduced special fibre and use the projection formula (see \cite[3.8, 3.10]{gubler98}).
+In the algebraic setting, such a dominating model exists by the reduced fibre theorem \cite[Theorem 2.1']{BLR4}.}

-\begin{proof} Let $n\coloneqq \dim(X)$.
+Let $n\coloneqq \dim(X)$.
 Hence $\Xcal$ is irreducible of dimension $n+1$.
 We choose a closed curve $Y$ in the special fibre $\Xcal_s$.
 Then we have to show that $\deg_\Lcal(Y) \geq 0$.
-We follow the strategy of \cite{Goo69} to use the blow up $\pi:\Xcal' \rightarrow \Xcal$ in $Y$ (as suggested in \cite[Remark 5.13]{BFJ1}).
+We follow the strategy of \cite{Goo69} to use the blow-up $\pi:\Xcal' \rightarrow \Xcal$ along $Y$ (as suggested in \cite[Remark 5.13]{BFJ1}).
 Then $E:=\pi^{-1}(Y)$ is an effective Cartier divisor on $\Xcal'$ which is vertical.
 Note that any $\kcirc$-model of $X$ is dominated by a projective $\kcirc$-model of $X$ \cite[Proposition 10.5]{gubler03} and so we may replace $\Xcal'$ by a projective dominating model.
-Then we have a very ample invertible sheaf $\Hcal'$ on $\Xcal'$.
-Since $E$ is a projective closed subscheme of $\Xcal'$ of pure dimension $n$ mapping onto $Y$, it follows from using generic hyperplane sections, the fibre theorem \cite[Exercise II.3.22]{Har} and the fact that $\Xcal$ is irreducible of dimension $n+1$ that $\pi_*((\Hcal')^{n-1}.E)$ is a positive multiple of $Y$.
-By projection formula, it is enough to show
+Then we have a very ample invertible sheaf $\Hcal'$ on $\Xcal'$. {We may view the vertical closed subscheme $E$ of $\Xcal'$ as a projective scheme of pure dimension $n$ over the residue field $\ktilde$ and we consider the surjective morphism $E \to Y$ induced by $\pi$.
+Then the support of the Weil divisor $\cyc(E)$ is contained in $E$.
+Using a dominating model with reduced special fibre, using \cite[Proposition A.7]{gubler-rabinoff-werner} and the projection formula \cite[Proposition 4.5]{gubler98}, it is clear that $\cyc(E)$ has a component mapping onto $Y$.} It follows from using generic hyperplane sections and the fibre theorem \cite[Exercise II.3.22]{Har} that $\pi_*({c_1(\Hcal')^{n-1}.\cyc(E)})$ is a positive multiple of $Y$.
+By the projection formula, it is enough to show

 for $\Lcal':=\pi^*(\Lcal)$.